gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

 After we have it setup we can add a migration to create the tables we want.
-Ecto comes with a handle generator to create a migration file.
+Ecto comes with a handy generator to create a migration file.

 `mix ecto.gen.migration Repo create_users`